f5devcentral/f5xc-solution-packages/Multi-Cloud Networking (MCN)/MCN with Azure VNet Peering.md

 ## Use Case: MCN with Azure Virtual Network (VNet) Peering
-This reference architecture is for the customer who has their applications running in multiple virtual networks across different Regions and Availability Zones.
+This reference architecture is for the customer who has their applications running in multiple Azure Virtual Networks across different Regions and Availability Zones.

 In this scenario, the customer can utilize F5 Distributed Cloud to work around [constraints for (Azure) peered virtual networks](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview#constraints-for-peered-virtual-networks).